yusamuellyn/yusamuellyn/README.md

 ---

-## things I've built
+## Things I've built

 **[Faro](https://github.com/yoavmuscal/Faro/tree/main)** — built at Yale Hack '26, Faro is an iOS app that gives small businesses a full insurance liability analysis in under two minutes.
 I handled the Swift frontend, FastAPI backend, Auth0 authentication, and Gemini AI pipeline.

-**Allergy Detector** — a web app that scrapes menu data from 1,000+ restaurants and uses AI to flag allergens and give safety scores.
+**Allergy Detector(https://github.com/yusamuellyn/Notetaker-Application)** — a web app that scrapes menu data from 1,000+ restaurants and uses AI to flag allergens and give safety scores.
 Built for people with food allergies who just want to eat out without the stress.

 **Note Taker** — a clean full-stack notes app.
 Nothing flashy, just a solid CRUD app with a RESTful API, rate limiting, and proper deployment — good fundamentals practice.